Washington Police Department Information

 What Is D.A.R.E.?D.A.R.E. stands for Drug Abuse Resistance Education.

 D.A.R.E. is a comprehensive prevention program designed to equip elementary school children with the life skills to recognize and resist social pressures to experiment with tobacco, alcohol and other drugs.
-This program was designed and created in the early 1980’s by Los Angles, California Chief of Police Daryl F. Gates.
-The 17 lesson D.A.R.E. core curriculum is taught by specially trained, uniformed law enforcement officers, which provides for a unique relationship between the officers and the students.
+This program was designed and created in the early 1980’s by Los Angeles, California Chief of Police Daryl F. Gates.
+The 17-lesson D.A.R.E. core curriculum is taught by specially trained, uniformed law enforcement officers, which provides for a unique relationship between the officers and the students.
 This interaction promotes a positive role model identification as well as a healthy bonding with a trusted adult.
-Officer Jim Fussner currently serves as the Washington Police Department D.A.R.E.
+Officer Dramane Taylor currently serves as the Washington Police Department D.A.R.E.
 Officer.
-If you have any questions about our D.A.R.E. program please feel free to contact Officer Fussner at 309.444.2313.
+If you have any questions about our D.A.R.E. program please feel free to contact Officer Taylor at 309.444.2313.

 What Are The Goals and Objectives Of D.A.R.E.?The primary goal of D.A.R.E. is to prevent substance abuse among school age children.
 The D.A.R.E. program targets children at an age when they are most receptive to drug prevention education and before they are likely to have experimented with tobacco, alcohol, and drugs.
 D.A.R.E. seeks to prevent adolescent substance abuse, thus reducing the demand for drugs.
 The D.A.R.E. curriculum focuses on the following objectives for student learning.